 Western Port Secondary College has an extensive Student Support Team.

-Matthew Bodley – Student Wellbeing Co-ordinator and Student Support Team Leader is responsible for one to one counselling, referrals, small group programs, referrals to Education Support Services and parent and community liaison
+Student Wellbeing Co-ordinator and Student Support Team Leader is responsible for one to one counselling, referrals, small group programs, referrals to Education Support Services and parent and community liaison.

-The defence Transition Mentor provides support to students of Australian Defence Force members and families, particularly assisting students to manage the challenges of transitions.
+The Defence School Mentor provides support to students of Australian Defence Force members and families, particularly assisting students to manage the challenges of transitions.

 The chaplain has a unique role in creating positive relationships with students and walking with them through their tribulations and their joys.
-The major focus of the chaplain’s role is pastoral care, mentoring and counselling.
-Mathew is also strongly involved in the formation and implementation of proactive student wellbeing programs and also plays a positive role in helping students work within the broader community.
+The major focus of the chaplain’s role is pastoral care, mentoring, counselling and is strongly involved in the formation and implementation of proactive student wellbeing programs and also plays a positive role in helping students work within the broader community.

 Education Psychologist (DEECD Student Support Services) assists with learning, behavioural & emotional difficulties and assessments.
 Referrals via the Student Wellbeing Co-ordinator